 A wrongful death occurs when someone dies because of the fault of another person or entity such as a business.
 Both intentional and unintentional acts can cause an injury that results in death.
-The immediate family survivors, such as spouses, children and parents, may be able to file a wrongful death lawsuit.
+The immediate family survivors, such as spouses, children and parents, may be able to file a wrongful death lawsuit with a St. Petersburg personal injury attorney.
 A wrongful death case is designed to allow family members who were dependent on the deceased for financial and emotional support to receive compensation.

 The Florida wrongful death statute provides: